 The distillery also takes on special projects and commissions, such as a strawberry gin and a Pan de Muerto liqueur made in the past for Mexico City restaurants.
 Recently, Flor de Luna worked with chef Alejandro Cabral of Mexico City’s Alba Cocina Local to create marinades using Xila.

-Moving through what Salome says is the sexist environment of bartending and liquor distribution has been one challenge, though she doesn’t seem to fazed by it at this point.
+Moving through what Spotter says is the sexist environment of bartending and liquor distribution has been one challenge, though she doesn’t seem to fazed by it at this point.
 The other challenge her company has faced is getting people to try something different.

-“It’s hard to change people’s minds,” Salome said.
+“It’s hard to change people’s minds,” Spotter said.
 “They are closed off to only drinking what they know.
 But a lot of people are starting to become more interested in buying Mexican artisanal products.
 I think a challenging thing for anyone in this business is that while you can get people to try something, it’s harder to later get them to actually choose it over something that they are used to, even if they love what you’ve exposed them to.

 “It also has been challenging to explain to people that even though my team is completely made up of women, that doesn’t mean that the product is only for women.
 It’s for everyone.”